 I am the whore and the holy one.

 I am the barren one, and many are her sons....

 I am the silence that is incomprehensible....

 I am the utterance of my name."

-If you read the Infancy Gospel of Thomas, you'll find plenty of stories about how young Jesus saved babies and healed people.
-But you'll find just as many stories about what a little tyrant he was and many tales of the times when he purposefully injured or killed his fellow villagers.
+There are plenty of stories in the Infancy Gospel of Thomas about how young Jesus saved babies and healed people.
+Also in this gospel, however, are just as many stories about Jesus' more tyrannical tendencies, such as when he purposefully injured or killed his fellow villagers.

-When Joseph tries to tell him that the way he is treating people is not ok, he replies: "'I know that these are not your words, still, I'll keep quiet for your sake.
+When Joseph tried to correct his behavior, Jesus replies: "'I know that these are not your words, still, I'll keep quiet for your sake.
 But those people must take their punishment.'
 There and then his accusers became blind."